Wild Camping is one of the best ways to discover the beauty of Ireland by really getting off the beaten track.

 While the purpose of wild camping is to choose your own spot off the beaten track, Total Camping Ireland has put together a comprehensive map of suitable wild camping spots across Ireland.

-Wild Camping: The Top 10 Spots in Ireland
+Wild Camping in Ireland: The Top 14 Spots

 These spots are a little better known but no less scenic and beautiful for it.
 So revel in the isolation and remember to leave no trace.